SSWConsulting/SSW.Rules.Content/rules/manage-azure-costs/rule.md

 created: 2022-06-22T02:31:57.025Z
 guid: 9601ef53-a314-4fa7-b6fc-a8cb2b62ce08
 ---
 Azure costs can be difficult to figure out and it is important to make sure there are no hidden surprises.
-In the event that costs aren't going to plan it is crucial to find out about the problem as it comes up.
+To avoid bill shock, it is crucial to be informed.

 There are various cost management tools that help keep Azure costs in line.